Blood Tsunami: 2005–2007

-Pete and Faust had already decided that they wanted Blood Tsunami to have a strong visual 1980s feeling.
-Pete wanted something in the vein of Lawere's artwork for Kreator's "Pleasure To Kill" and started looking for artists.
-At this time Lawere could not be found.
-Ken Kelly, another favorite of Pete's, never replied to the mails and Derek Riggs turned out to be too expensive.
-Then Pete started looking through some Marvel comics and found the name of Alexander Orlandelli Horley.
-Horley's drawing was exactly what Pete was looking for and he soon got in touch with the Italian born, US based, artist.
-Pete explained what kind of cover he wanted. -"An evil warrior with a big scythe standing triumphant on top of a pile of mutilated corpses".
-Alex Horley quickly delivered the goods and created one striking album cover.
-Pete also designed a new logo for the band.
+Vegem and Eithun wanted Blood Tsunami to have a strong, 1980s aesthetic.
+Vegem wanted something like Lawere's artwork for Kreator's "Pleasure To Kill", but Lawere could not be found.
+Ken Kelly never replied to mails, and Derek Riggs was too expensive.
+Vegem started looking through Marvel comics and found Alexander Orlandelli Horley.
+Horley's drawing were what Vegem was looking for, and he got in touch with the artist.
+Vegem explained what kind of cover he wanted. -"An evil warrior with a big scythe standing triumphant on top of a pile of mutilated corpses".
+Horley created the album cover.
+Vegem designed a new band logo.

-At some point an idea for an album title came up.
-Pete suggested it would be funny to simply call the album Thrash Metal.
-This turned out to be a bad idea as the music itself wasn't strictly "thrash" but also contained Death Metal and rock 'n roll influences.
-Pete's vocals was also a subject for debate as many listeners meant it was too Black Metal for Thrash Metal.
-Anyway, the band didn't think much about this until they started reading reviews where the album title was constantly being criticized.
-They soon understood that it had been a big mistake to give the album such a genre-binding title and as Pete later stated: -"We kinda "shot ourselves in the foot" with that title as we gave everyone a golden opportunity to criticize us for not being enough thrash metal.
+Vegem suggested calling the album Thrash Metal.
+However, the music wasn't strictly "thrash" but contained death metal and rock 'n roll influences, and Vegem's vocals were too black metal for thrash.
+The band started reading reviews where the album title was constantly criticized.
+They understood that it had been a mistake to give the album a genre-binding title.
+Vegem stated, "We kinda "shot ourselves in the foot" with that title as we gave everyone a golden opportunity to criticize us for not being enough thrash metal.
 Instead of listening to a good metal album they only heard what was wrong with it...
 Too bad.
 I deeply regret not calling the album "Godbeater".
 That would have been a much better title and it would've given the album its own identity and saved us from all the slagging and nagging by reporters and metalheads who thought we were pissing all over the heritage of thrash metal."

-Blood Tsunami's debut album "Thrash Metal" was released by Nocturnal Art Productions and Candlelight Records on 19 March 2007.
-The album received very good reviews in the worldwide metal press and sold quite well.
-Blood Tsunami soon went on a UK tour with their friends in Zyklon and the British Death Metal band Dead Beyond Buried.
+Blood Tsunami's debut album, "Thrash Metal", was released by Nocturnal Art Productions and Candlelight Records on 19 March 2007.
+The album received good reviews and sold well.
+Blood Tsunami toured the UK tour with Zyklon and British death metal band Dead Beyond Buried.